Andreas Widhölzl

 Andreas "Andi" Widhölzl (born 14 October 1976) is an Austrian former ski jumper.

 During his career, he won world championships and Olympic titles.

 Career

+Early years

+Widhölzl was interested in ski-jumping from an early age, his interest coming from watching the sport on television.
+At around this time he joined the Tyrolese Ski Federation and learnt to ski.
+When he was seven years old, a school friend convinced him to join the Fieberbrunner Weitenjäger.
+After a few years, Widhölzl earned his first success in the district and regional championships for his age group.

+World Cup debut

 Widhölzl began his World Cup ski-jumping career in 1993.
 Between 1997 and 2000, he won two Olympic bronzes and two world championship medals, along with sixteen victories in World Cup events.

+Four Hills Tournament

 During this time came his victory in the 1999/2000 Four Hills Tournament.
 During this season, he came second in the ski-jumping World Cup.
 In the next five years, he won only one World Cup event, however, in 2005 he twice won the world championship with the Austrian National Team and a year later he was part of the Austrian Team that won the Team Olympic Gold Medal at the Winter Olympics.

+End of career

 In March 2008, following health problems, he ended his fifteen-year-long World Cup ski-jumping career.

-Widhölzl was interested in ski-jumping from an early age, his interest coming from watching the sport on television.
-At around this time he joined the Tyrolese Ski Federation and learnt to ski.
-When he was seven years old, a school friend convinced him to join the Fieberbrunner Weitenjäger.
-After a few years, Widhölzl earned his first success in the district and regional championships for his age group.